hrc2/hrc2.github.io/Workflow.md

 ### To stay up-to-date with the master branch

-Before your next changes, you need to either rebase your branch from the current master, or just create a new branch for every change you made.
+Before your next changes, you need to either rebase your branch from the current master, or create a new branch for every change you made.
 This is up to you.
 The new branch can't be named the same as the old one.
 So you would want to use a different name for each addition you make to the website.

 ```
 git checkout master